Sunday, 26 July 2009

 Our 1 day trekking involved, ! hour walk through the jungle to a waterfall.
 An Elephant Ride, White water/Bamboo rafting

-"Lets get ready to ramble, lets get ready to walk"
+DSCF0416.JPG"Lets get ready to ramble, lets get ready to walk"

 We reached the water fall safely to find it was very cold water.